cjryan/cucushift-firefox/README.md

 * The CucuShift drop-down element will allow a user to select cases to be run in Jenkins for Continuous Integration testing.
 * The JIRA Issue drop-down element will take you to JIRA to file an issue regarding the particular case; for example, if there is a blocker, a bug, or a general issue.
 * The 'SetDeveloper' drop-down element  will update the 'Notes' field in TCMS to the active developer of a cucumber scenario, which will then show up in the far right "Developer" column in the case run page.

+When you visit a 'case' page in TCMS (a url ending in *case/<case\_id>), you will notice a link to GitHub near the 'Script' field.
+This will take you to the direct GitHub link for a given scenario for review.